stolostron/rhacm-docs/manage_applications/deployment_app.md

 6. Edit the definition for your deployables and your channel to ensure that deployables are promoted to the channel.
 For more information, see [Promote a deployable to a channel](#promote_channel).

-7. Use the {{site.data.keyword.gui}} to monitor the status of the deployment to the target cluster or clusters for the channel.
+7. Use the console to monitor the status of the deployment to the target cluster or clusters for the channel.

 ## Scheduling a deployment